On this page you'll find an overview of the key health and care legislation in each of the four UK nations.

 Health policy is guided by the Making Life Better framework for public health and the themes of health and wellbeing, and health inequalities, therein.

 The Health and Wellbeing 2026: Delivering Together plan written in 2016, paves the way for the 2022 system reconfiguration including one Integrated Care System (ICS).

 Under the Health and Social Care Act (Northern Ireland) 2022, the HSC is directly accountable to Government with the migration of the HSC Board in April 2022.

-The implementation of the Integrated Care System is still under consultation during 2022.
+The implementation of the Integrated Care System is still under consultation.
 Within this, regional Area Integrated Partnership Boards (AIPB) will replace Local Commissioning Groups (LCG) and end the purchaser / provider split.

 More information is set out in the Department of Health’s Integrated Care System NI Draft Framework.

 Health and Social care